dylanhhu/cmsc14200-checkers/README.md

 ### GUI

+#### New
 - Game menu window (to start new game)
 - Click to select a piece and its destination square
 - Display king pieces differently from regular pieces
 - Check game state (in progress, win or draw)
+- Display captured piece statistics
+- Command line arguments

+#### Improvements
 - Generalized dialog opening process
-- Display captured pieces
 - Maintain previous game setup when starting new game

-- Command line arguments
+#### Bug fixes
+- Fatal error when bot attempts to execute move before UI rebuild
+- King asset size not guaranteed to be correct

 ### TUI